Nucky Thompson’s Glen Plaid Easter Suit

 Do Yourself a Favor and…

-Buy the third season.
+Check out the third season.
 This suit is featured in both Episode 3.07 (“Sunday Best”) and Episode 3.09 (“The Milkmaid’s Lot”), but you’ll want to watch them all just because of how damn great the show is.
 Both episodes are supremely good, though.

 Eli: Go to church this morning?